Inheriting an IRA? Here's what you need to know

-- The rules for inheriting an IRA are different for spouses and non-spouses.
+- The rules for inheriting an IRA are different for spouses and non-spouses and they have changed recently.

 - Make sure to follow the correct set of rules to avoid IRS fees.